rodrigo023/walker_dunlop_challenge/README.md

 # Architecture decisions
 - FastAPI was the chosen framework for its improved performance, built-in validation features and the automatic generation of API documentation.
 - For simplicity, AWS SNS and SQS services were used as the event and queuing services.
+- As database PostgreSQL was the selected option for being a free relational database.
+Other non-relational database options were considered, like DynamoDB, since the simplicity of the data stored for this service makes a good fit for a NoSQL database.
+Though it might be a more expensive option, the fact that DynamoDB is fully managed and serverless has it's benefits.

 # Assumptions
 - An external Database or API provides the User data, like Email or Phone.
 For the sake of simplicity, a User table was created to provide this data.